A (1+1) dimensional example of Quarkyonic matter: Introduction

 The confinement is a distinct phenomenon in Quantum Chromodynamics (QCD).
 The confinement reveals its property in the physical spectra saturated by the color singlet states.
 Many features of spectra are qualitatively explained by the picture of the squeezed colored flux connecting colored objects.

-Recently, roles of confinement in cold, dense quark matter have been addressed by McLerran and Pisarski \cite{McLerran:2007qj}.
+Recently, the role of confinement in cold, dense quark matter has been addressed by McLerran and Pisarski \cite{McLerran:2007qj}.
 They suggested that excitations can remain confined even after quarks are released from baryons to form quark matter.
 Such quark matter is named Quarkyonic matter \cite{McLerran:2007qj,McLerran:2008ua,Kojo:2009ha,Kojo:2010fe}, which is distinguished from the conventional quark matter with deconfined excitations.
-The understanding of excitations modes is important to consider the phase structure, transport phenomena, etc.
+The understanding of excitation modes is important to consider the phase structure, transport phenomena, etc.

-Before suggestions in Ref.\cite{McLerran:2007qj}, confining effects in quark matter has not been taken into account seriously.
+Before suggestions in Ref.\cite{McLerran:2007qj}, confining effects in quark matter have not been taken into account seriously.
 Presumably one of the reasons would be that quarks seem to excite individually after being released from baryons.
-In addition, asymptotic freedom apparently implies that confining forces become irrelevant when typical distance among quarks is very small.
+In addition, asymptotic freedom apparently implies that confining forces become irrelevant when the typical distance among quarks is very small.

 In this paper, we are going to offer one counter example to such reasonings.
-While we expect that conventional reasonings work for most of regions in the quark Fermi sea, they do not capture entire physics near the Fermi surface.
+While we expect that conventional reasonings work for most of regions in the quark Fermi sea, they do not reflect physics near the Fermi surface.
 To illustrate the points, we analyze QCD in (1+1) dimensions (QCD$_2$) as a theory with confining forces and asymptotic freedom \cite{'tHooft:1974hx,Callan:1975ps,Colemanbook,Affleck:1985wa,Zhitnitsky:1985um,Salcedo:1990rw}.
 We will conclude that cold, dense quark matter in QCD$_2$ is an example of Quarkyonic matter.